Box Hill - Nelson

 Box Hill - Nelson features high concentrations of family households, with a fairly typical median household size

-Family households account for 92.0% of all households, including 60.7% couples with children, 22.4% couples without children, and 8.2% single parent families.
-Non-family households constitute the remaining 8.0%, with lone person households at 7.0% and group households comprising 1.0% of the total.
+Family households account for 92.0% of all households, consisting of 60.7% couples with children, 22.4% couples without children, and 8.2% single parent families.
+Non-family households make up the remaining 8.0%, with lone person households at 7.0% and group households comprising 1.0% of the total.
 The median household size is 3.3 people, which aligns with the Greater Sydney average.

 Frequently Asked Questions - Households